Someone has to be the designated driver, which can mean feeling left out - but it doesn't have to!

 Lyres

-Lyres’ goal was to create well-rounded, palate-pleasing spirits without alcohol, so you don’t have to sacrifice quality when you decide not to drink.
 Whether you’re looking for a non-alcoholic Italian bitter aperitif for an imitation Aperol Spritz, an Agave Blanco for a marvellous mock Margarita or a nutty amaretto flavour to spruce up your cola, Lyres have got you covered.

-Browse the full range on their website.
+Browse the full range over on their website.

 Nozeco

-Nozeco is what you think it is – Prosecco with no alcohol.
-Arguably the closest you’ll get to the real thing, Nozeco is light, bubbly, and doesn’t look out any different in a glass flute.
-Whether you choose to mix with orange juice for a festive buck’s fizz, enjoy it mixed in with a mocktail, or simply by itself, Nozeco is a wonderful choice for any sparkling wine enthusiast.
+Whether you choose to mix it with orange juice for a buck’s fizz, enjoy it mixed in with a mocktail or simply have it by itself, Nozeco is a wonderful choice for any sparkling wine enthusiast.

 It’s inexpensive too – you can grab a full-sized bottle for just £3 from Asda.